 Would you like to know more about Hometouch's high quality live-in care service?Find a carer Schedule a call

-How do I find a live-in carer in London?The three most common ways to find a live-in carer in London are:
+How do I find a live-in carer in London?

 - Finding a private carer and employing them directly

-- Using a service that provides a middle ground between the two, like hometouch
+- Using a service that provides a middle ground between the two, like Hometouch

-Which way is the best way?
+Live-in care agencies in London: which way is the best way?

 How much will it cost?

 Carers will typically charge a weekly rate that depends on their experience, and the demands of the work they are being asked to perform.
 Hometouch care advisors can talk you through your live-in care options and help you develop an understanding of how much live-in care could cost you.
 Also, we will give you all the essential details you need before hiring a live in caregiver.

 As a live-in carer will be living in your loved one's home, a spare room will be required.
 A live in carer will often be happy to share bathroom facilities, but providing the space for them to spend time away from your loved one will be necessary.
 You can do this by putting a TV in their room and, ideally, by providing internet access.
 Experienced live-in carers will know that giving your loved one space is important, especially when your loved one might be coming to terms with losing their independence.

 Find out more about the practical steps you can take to accommodate a live-in carer.
 It is possible to arrange for live-in carers to alternate week by week, or every two weeks, so that they and your loved one can get some space and have someone new to talk to.